 Properly Worded Agreements

-Both future spouses should have their own independent Las Vegas prenuptial agreement lawyers.
+Both future spouses should have their own independent prenuptial agreement attorneys.
 A strong argument for invalidity is when one party has an attorney and the other doesn’t.
 This is particularly true when the financially stronger party is the only one with legal counsel.
 It’s possible however for one party to waive their right to legal counsel.
 But the family courts look very closely at these situations so it’s not advisable.
 However, if one party decides to waive their rights to independent legal counsel, their decision must be in writing.

 Adequate Time Period